Want more recommendations for your family?

 Parents Need to Know

 The Arthur legend has fascinated people for centuries, and this story about Arthur's childhood has special appeal for children.
-Aside from the fun of seeing what it is like to be a bird, a squirrel, or a fish, and from having your very own wizard as a teacher, there is the highly satisfying aspect of having one's worth, unappreciated by everyone, affirmed so unequivocally.
+Aside from the fun of seeing what it's like to be a bird, a squirrel, or a fish, and from having your very own wizard as a teacher, there's the highly satisfying aspect of having one's worth, unappreciated by everyone, affirmed so unequivocally.

 Did we miss something on diversity?